 In the unlikely event of a failure of the igniter, firstly check the operation of the 1.5V battery and if necessary replace with a 'AA' size alkaline battery.
 It is important that only an alkaline battery is used, otherwise premature battery failure and leakage may result.
-If the appliance still fails to light the fire can be lit as follows:-
+If the appliance still fails to light the fire can be lit as follows:

 Depress the control lever fully downwards to the position marked "Z".
 Hold in position for a few seconds to allow the gas to reach the pilot.
 Insert the tip of a lit taper or spill between the front ceramic and burner heat shield.
 This will light the pilot flame and low rate gas.
-When the pilot has lit, continue to depress the control lever in for 5-10 seconds to allow the thermocouple to heat up before releasing the control lever apply one firm downwards push to ensure that the f.s.d. valve is fully latched.
+When the pilot has lit, continue to depress the control lever in for 5-10 seconds to allow the thermocouple to heat up before releasing the control lever apply one firm downwards push to ensure that the f.s.d. valve is fully latched

 - 5.3.3 After lighting, move control lever up to the high position and the main burner will light.
-It is recommended that for the most efficient performance the fire is allowed to warm up for a few minutes with the control lever set to high. - 5.3.4 The gas control can be moved from the high to low position to give the desired heat output.
+It is recommended that for the most efficient performance the fire is allowed to warm up for a few minutes with the flame adjuster set to the left hand position and the control lever set to high. - 5.3.4 The gas control can be moved from the High to Low position to give the desired heat output and the flame control adjusted to give the most pleasing flame effect or maximum efficiency and output.